Learn how to make your fireplace sparkle this holiday season with these beautiful Christmas mantel garland ideas.

 How to Attach Your Greens

-To attach your garland and greenery to the mantel, one great suggestion that I use are command strip cord bundlers.
-These work well and are easy to hide in the garland.
+To attach your garland and greenery to the mantel, one option that I use are command strip cord bundlers.
+While there are different ways to secure your garland, these work well and are easy to hide in the garland.
 Removable hooks may be another great idea.

 I also used command cord bundlers to hang the bells in my garland.